A Coupled Design of Exploiting Record Similarity for Practical Vertical Federated Learning: Preliminaries

-\textbf{Privacy-Preserving Record Linkage} \textit{Privacy-preserving record linkage} (PPRL) aims to link the data records from multiple parties that refer to the same sample without revealing real identifiers.
-Most of the PPRL methods \cite{karakasidis2015scalable,karapiperis2014lsh,karapiperis2017federal,franke2019primat,vatsalan2013efficient} consist of three main steps: blocking, comparison and classification.
+\textbf{Privacy-Preserving Record Linkage.} \textit{Privacy-preserving record linkage} (PPRL) \cite{vatsalan2017privacy} aims to link the data records from two parties that refer to the same sample without revealing real identifiers.
+Most PPRL methods \cite{vatsalan2017privacy,vatsalan2014scalable,karakasidis2015scalable} consist of three main steps: blocking, comparison, and classification.
 First, in the blocking step, data records that are unlikely to be linked are pruned to reduce the number of comparisons.
 Then, in the comparison step, a similarity between identifiers is computed for each candidate pair of data records.
 Finally, in classification, each candidate pair is classified as ``matches'' or ``non-matches'', which is usually done by a manually set threshold.

-The similarities in the comparison step are calculated based on negative distances between identifiers.
-Different distance metrics are applied according to the type of identifiers and PPRL framework.
-For numeric identifiers, some approaches \cite{kuzu2013efficient,inan2010private} calculate similarities based on Euclidean distances.
-Some approaches \cite{karapiperis2017federal,vatsalan2016privacy} convert the numeric values to anonymous bloom filters and calculate similarities based on Hamming distances between bloom filters.
-For string identifiers, some approaches \cite{karakasidis2011secure,steorts2014comparison} calculate similarities by Levenshtein distances between strings.
-Some approaches \cite{karakasidis2015scalable,karapiperis2017federal,vidanage2019efficient,christen2018precise} convert the strings to bloom filters and calculate similarities based on Hamming distances. \texttt{FedSim} does not rely on specific similarity metrics while the quality of similarities may affect the performance.
-We adopt a state-of-the-art PPRL framework FEDERAL~\cite{karapiperis2017federal} to generate bloom filters in our analysis and experiments for Hamming-based similarities, which is briefly introduced in Appendix~\ref{apdx:background}.
+Notably, although blocking ensures sample scalability, party scalability remains a challenge in PPRL.
+Therefore, we focus on the linkage and training process of two parties and provide an extension to multiple parties in this paper.